aws/aws-cdk-rfcs/text/0264-registry-schema-codegen.md

 > specify both properties you could satisfy both subschemas which is not allowed
 > by `oneOf`.

+There are also some technical problems with the spec that need to be addressed (or reckoned with) before we can properly consume the spec:

+* The CloudFormation Registry Schema is a confusing superset of JSON Schema, as it combines both *properties* and *attributes* in the same type definition.
+  There are fields alongside the type definition which tell you which properties are actually input properties, and which ones represent output attributes ( retrievable via `{ Ref }` and `{ Fn::GetAtt }`).
+Code generators and compatibility checkers need to clearly separate these sets of properties out because they need to be treated very differently.
+* There is currently no good source of information in the CloudFormation Registry Schema on attributes that can be `{ Fn::GetAtt }`ed. `readOnlyProperties` would seem to represent those, but it does not currently handle the case where a `Property` and `Attribute` have the same name.
+Support for that will be forthcoming, but until then we can't reliably switch over.

+## SAM Specification

+We are also generating L1s for the SAM resource types, which are by now being used in 60% of all customer stacks.

+The SAM specification has been hand-written to mimic the old CloudFormation specification, but with extensions.
+This specification is not maintained by CloudFormation and hence is not being converted to JSON schema by them.

+We will need to write our own CloudFormation specification -> JSON Schema converter to be able to keep on using SAM resources once we switch over.

 ## Major Components

 Implementing support for this requires the following components: